The last of the Concordes to fly!

 The Steve de Sausmarez of Heritage Concorde organized a Public meeting at Filton leisure centre, attended by the local MP, even the local council held a discussion regarding the matter.
 I spoke to the British Airways CEO who assured me that it was being removed from public display as it required a great deal of maintenance (due to it being outside for seven years) and therefore had to be placed inside one of the hangers at Filton over the winter months, but would return to public display once the work was completed, but no date could be given at this time, this being the Airbus line at the time.
 Of course after all the fighting, “Concorde at Filton” was closed down.

-Now Airbus have made the statement that Concorde 216 will not return to public display in its present location, something that we always believed would be the case anyway.
-There were so many conflicts between Airbus and “Concorde at Filton”, that it was seen by many as a way to remove this thorn in their side, we will never know the true reasons as of writing the situation remains the same.
+Then Airbus made the statement that Concorde 216 would not return to public display in its present location, something that was always believed would be the case anyway.
+There were so many conflicts between Airbus and “Concorde at Filton”, that it was seen by many as a way to remove this thorn in their side, we will never know the true reasons for the closure, but you have to remember the museum at Filton was losing money and I guess that was the main reason.